-- (1) the policy is an ARP policy and the firm has replaced it with a policy of qualifying insurance outside the ARP; or - (2) the firm merges with another firm and a policy of qualifying insurance is in place for the merged firm; or - (3) it subsequently transpires that the firm was not in fact required to take out and maintain a policy under these Rules; or - (4) in the case of an ARP policy, it subsequently transpires that the firm was not, or has ceased to be, an eligible firm; or - (5) the qualifying insurer which issues the policy becomes the subject of an insolvency event, and the firm has replaced the policy with another policy of qualifying insurance.
+- 1. the policy is an ARP policy and the firm has replaced it with a policy of qualifying insurance outside the ARP; or - 1.
+2. the firm merges with another firm and a policy of qualifying insurance is in place for the merged firm; or - 2.
+3. it subsequently transpires that the firm was not in fact required to take out and maintain a policy under these Rules; or - 4. in the case of an ARP policy, it subsequently transpires that the firm was not, or has ceased to be, an eligible firm; or - 3.
+5. the qualifyingparticipating insurer which issues the policy becomes the subject of an insolvency event, and the firm has replaced the policy with another policy of qualifying insurance.

-The effect of cancellation in the circumstances described in (3) or (4) above is that the firm ceases to have qualifying insurance in place with effect from the cancellation, and would therefore be in breach of Rule 4.1 if it were to carry on a practice thereafter without taking out a new policy.
+The effect of cancellation in the circumstances described in 3 or 4 above is that the firm ceases to have qualifying insurance in place with effect from the cancellation, and would therefore be in breach of Rule 4.1 if it were to carry on a practice thereafter without taking out a new policy.